 -

-Root or intermediate certificates MUST have a valid expiry and should not be revoked.
+Root or intermediate certificates used to sign the certificate MUST have a valid expiry and shouldn't be revoked.

 -